Pedro-vd20/access_lab_iot/README.md

 Email Address []:
 ```

-`up_addr` must be the server's ip address.
+`ip_addr` must be the server's ip address.

 `cert.pem` and `key.pem` should be created following this.
 Whatever happens, never share `key.pem` or send it anywhere.
 In the [Sender](#setting-up-1) section, we will cover how to send the certificate to the PIs.
 This new certificate-key pair should last for about 10 years (3652 days).
 Typically a shorter expiry is recommended, but for testing and for this lab, 10 years will be chosen.
 The current certificates will expire on May 2032 and must be replaced in all PIs.

 ### Running the receiver

 Make sure to change your current directory to the same as `upload.py`.
-Then simple run
+Then run

 ```console
 $ flask run --host=my_ip --port=3500 --cert=cert.pem --key=key.pem